awesome-p2p/masala/README.md

 _Note: This projects development has been halted._
+_This was a fork of a project that is now part of [torrentkino](https://github.com/torrentkino/torrentkino)_

 masala(1) -- P2P name resolution daemon
 =======================================